 Oh, her little face, shining with joy and mischief when I give her a particularly good fake scare.
 Chasing her through this little cave system is a top ten life experience for me, maybe even top five.
 And it’s interesting to think that she invites me to these running and hiding games in part because this childhood play was adaptive for animals at risk of predation.
 So much of our joy flows through evolutionary runnels that were carved by suffering.

-The other example that comes to mind for me is consensual violence play in sex.
+Consensual violence play in sex seems like this, too.
 I seem to be asexual these days, but before that happened, BDSM (both in real life and in fiction) was a great source of pleasure, and the handful of consensual non-consent orgies I’ve attended were some of the best sexual experiences of my life.
 My kinks are an uncomplicated source of joy for me, and/but it seems likely to me that this disproportionately female cluster of kinks is a rape adaptation.
 Premodern life was full of sexual coercion and it’s probably bad for your fitness if you’re too stressed out by rape.
 Ideally you want to avoid rape but have psychological outlet for sublimating the distress if it happens.
 Individuals like me, who got especially unsubtle mechanisms, can ride them to have peak experiences.